 Earlier this year, Google Cloud offered AppSheet, our no-code platform, at no cost for any use cases related to COVID-19, and we’ve been inspired by the thousands of apps that have since been built and are in active use.
 The AppSheet team collaborated with app creators to create a multilingual app, for example, that supports more than 100 languages and can serve as a baseline for creators around the world.

-Having heard from our customers and the market that no-code solutions are a pressing need, we are extending the COVID-19 promotion through the end of the year.
+Having heard from our customers and the market that no-code solutions are a pressing need, we are extending the COVID-19 promotion through June 2021.
 These are uncertain times and like so many others, we are grateful to be in a position to help.

 There are, of course, countless other examples of how app creators have leveraged AppSheet’s no-code platform to respond to the pandemic, and while we cannot cover them all, here are two that illustrate the innovative ways in which app creators have risen to the tasks at hand.